phil8u/bookstore/README.md

 ## Execution

-The ececutable can be build via "make bookstore".
+The executable can be build via "make bookstore".

 ## Known errors